-We are continuously monitoring the advice from government and our regulators to ensure we are safeguarding our residents and colleagues.
+We are continuously monitoring the advice from government and our regulators, applicable at a national and local level, to ensure we are safeguarding our residents and colleagues.
 We review this information regularly and will update this page and the documents shared below in the event of any developments.

 The following websites also contain useful guidance:

 If you have any questions, please speak to your local manager.